I am an overseas registered midwife

-All applications are considered by the Council on an individual basis against the competencies required for registration and practice in New Zealand.
+- All applications are considered by the Council on an individual basis against the competencies required for registration and practice in Aotearoa New Zealand.

-You may wish to explore work opportunities in New Zealand while your application is in progress.
-However the Council strongly advises that you do not enter into any employment arrangement or make any immigration arrangements based on a presumption that your application will be successful, or a presumption as to when a decision on your application will be received.
+- You may wish to explore work opportunities in Aotearoa New Zealand while your application is in progress.
+However, the Council strongly advises that you do not enter into any employment arrangement or make any immigration arrangements based on a presumption that your application will be successful, or a presumption as to when a decision on your application will be received.

-Any midwife who obtained their midwifery qualification outside of New Zealand, including Australian registered midwives applying under the Trans-Tasman Mutual Recognition Agreement are likely to have conditions imposed on their scope of practice (usually regarding required further education and supervision of midwifery practise in New Zealand)
+Any midwife who obtained their midwifery qualification outside of Aotearoa New Zealand, including Australian registered midwives applying under the Trans-Tasman Mutual Recognition Agreement (TTMRA) are likely to have conditions imposed on their scope of practice (usually regarding required further education and supervision of midwifery practise in Aotearoa)

-The Trans-Tasman Mutual Recognition Act 1997 (TTMRA) came into force on 1 May 1998.
+The TTMRA came into force on 1 May 1998.
 It recognises the regulatory standards adopted in Australia regarding goods and occupations.

 The Act allows people registered in Australia and Aotearoa New Zealand who practise substantially the same registered occupations, where there is similar legislation in both countries, to move freely between the two countries.

-This agreement between the New Zealand and Australian governments provides that persons registered in Australia and New Zealand who practise substantially the same registered occupations can move freely between both countries.
+This agreement between the Aotearoa and Australian governments provides that persons registered in Australia and New Zealand who practise substantially the same registered occupations can move freely between both countries.
 Conditions may apply to achieve equivalence of occupations.

-The agreement has been ratified in law by New Zealand and all the Australian states.
-If you are registered to practise midwifery in Australia, you are entitled to seek registration as a midwife in Aotearoa New Zealand.
-This right is exercised by giving notice in the form of making an application, completing a Statutory declaration as part of this process and paying the application fee.
+The agreement has been ratified in law by Aotearoa and all the Australian states.
+If you are registered to practise midwifery in Australia, you are entitled to seek registration as a midwife in Aotearoa.
+This right is exercised by giving notice in the form of making an application, completing a Statutory declaration as part of this process, and paying the application fee.

 The fee is for making the application and is not refundable if the application is unsuccessful.